 4. University of California, Berkeley

 Remember, while coming from one of these schools can increase your chances, it's not a guarantee for employment.
 Also, students from non-target schools can and often do end up at firms like Goldman Sachs.
 In fact, I’ve read profiles of employees who have studied at schools that might not traditionally be seen as finance powerhouses.
-Your academic performance, work experience, personal skills, and networks can weigh just as heavily in the recruitment process.
+Your academic performance, work experience, personal skills, and networks can weigh just as heavily in the recruitment process as the name of the institution you attend.

-Overall, it's more about you as an individual—your skills, your experiences, your performance during interviews—rather than the specific school from which you graduated.
+Overall, securing a job at such a prestigious firm is more about you as an individual—your skills, your experiences, your performance during interviews—rather than the specific school from which you graduated.
 So I would encourage you to choose a school where you think you'll thrive socially, academically, and personally, rather than exclusively focusing on the potential of job placement.

 CollegeVine’s Q&A seeks to offer informed perspectives on commonly asked admissions questions.
 Every answer is refined and validated by our team of admissions experts to ensure it resonates with trusted knowledge in the field.